 Let’s look at the relationship between money and happiness from another perspective which may show why surpassing a threshold of income doesn’t make us happier.
 Despite the fact that we are the wealthiest civilization that has ever existed, we still have the shared feeling that we don’t have enough money.
 We also commonly feel that no matter how much money we already have, we would be happier if we had more.

 In our article “How much money does it take to be considered “rich” in the US?” we found that achieving “rich” status is relative.
 The richest guy on the block will always want more, and will never be quite satisfied with what he’s got.

 Why is it that no matter how much we have, we always want more?
 This theory can take us back to the release of that brain chemical called dopamine.
-Dopamine is not only released when we experience a moment of joy, but also what is released when someone takes many kinds of illegal drugs.
-That “high” that they feel is literally the major release of dopamine into their system.
-The need to feel that “high” again is what keeps an addict using drugs.
-(The Mind Sanctuary)
+Dopamine is not only released when we experience a moment of joy but also when taking several kinds of illegal drugs.
+The need to feel that “high” over and over again is what keeps an addict using drugs.

 Similarly, it seems that no matter how much money we have, we need more to feel happy or satisfied.
 Like a drug addict, we are constantly chasing that feeling that will continue to escape us if we rely on the wrong things to achieve it.

 So, while the act of earning or receiving money can trigger a sense of happiness, it is important to not get wrapped up in the addiction and constant need for more.
-There are a number of things that can provide us with happiness in our lives, and while money may be one of them, it certainly should not be the only one.
+There are many other things that can provide us with happiness in our lives, and while money may be one of them, it certainly should not be the only one.